FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 The team leader can be changed by the request of at least 50% of team members at any time.
 The team leader is the default point of contact with the board and other teams.
 If there is a team vote that results in a tie, that team leader acts as the tiebreaker.

-##### Deputy team leader (Second leader)
-This is the right arm of the team leader.
-The person is elected by the team leader.
-The deputy leader is also the point of contact if the team leader is absent.

 ### Community Team